MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-business-relations.md

 >   If you plan to synchronise your contacts with vendors, customers, or bank accounts in other parts of the application, you may want to set up a business relation for them.

 ## <a name="to-define-a-business-relation-code"></a>To define a business relation code
 The business relation code defines a category or type of the business relationship, such as BANK or Law.
 You can have several business relation codes.
-To define the business relation, you use the **Business Relations** window.
+To define the business relation, you use the **Business Relations** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Business Relations**, and then choose the related link.
 2. Choose the **New** action, and fill in a code and description.
 The code can be a maximum of 11 characters, and can be any combination of numbers and letters.